modelica/Encryption-and-Licensing/doc/SEMLA.md

 		- **packagetool**, a utility you can use to create **MLC**s.

 Open-source Modelica libraries, stored non encrypted, can also be distributed in the MLC format.

+### Limitations on the Scope
+Note that this specification leaves the details of the LVE implementation undefined, they are at the discretion of the Library Vendor.
+Any supplied reference implementation is only to give an example and not in any form normative part of this specification.

 ## LICENSING AND ENCRYPTION